costajob/app-servers/README.md

 ### 2. Node.js
 I am impressed how V8 and clustered Node have performed.
 Reactive programming may not be your best friend (i.e. callbacks hell), but the fact that JavaScript is a well known language explains why Node.js has replaced Rails for the [sacrificial architecture](http://martinfowler.com/bliki/SacrificialArchitecture.html) of several startups projects.
-The only limiting factor for me is that JavaScript was not intended as a general purpose programming language from its birth.
+The only limiting factor for me is that JavaScript was not intended as a general purpose programming language at its birth.
 Node tries to address this by using custom libraries, but it should be great to find core functionalities (i.e. packages dependencies) into the standard one.
-In this regard Ecmascript6 is promising: it takes a more OO approach and rescues features that are missing-in-action on current implementation.
+In this regard Ecmascript6 is promising: it takes a more object oriented approach and rescues features that are missing-in-action on current implementation.

 ### 3. Java
 You could have figured out i do not like Java.
 It's not true, you know.
-Well, is partially true: i dislike Java rigidity of doing things; i dislike its overall verbosity; i dislike the fat frameworks built around it; i dislike having to create a XML every time i do something or, alternatively, trash my code with annotations; i dislike i have to install a 500MB editor to have things under control; i dislike the fact that SUN have never being able to impose standards and, when they tried, they come out with EJB.
+Well, is partially true: i dislike Java rigidity of doing things; i dislike its overall verbosity; i dislike the fat frameworks built around it; i dislike having to create a XML every time i do something or, alternatively, trash my code with annotations; i dislike i have to install a 500MB editor to keep things under control; i dislike the fact that SUN have never been able to impose standards and, when they tried, they came out with EJB.
 Ok, it's true...
 Apart from me, if you are not thrilled by new languages and/or other JVM dialects and are comfortable with Java, there's no reason stop using it.
 It's a reliable programming language that can count on a plethora of battle-tested libraries and thousands of excellent resources.